McGrapefruit/pink-quanta/content/spaces/Communication.md

 ---
 ### Communication

 Communication consumes me.
-I'm convinced that [[Communication and QM|communication creates a sur-plus]] and that we can achieve amazing things through sharing our knowledge.
+I'm convinced that [[quanta/Communication|communication creates a sur-plus]] and that we can achieve amazing things through sharing our knowledge.

 ![[psychology_communication.png|500]]